devonfw-tutorials/katacoda-scenarios-dev/194_Added-querydsl-tutorial_querydsl/step1.md

 `git clone https://github.com/EduardKrieger/QueryDslTutorial.git`{{execute T1}}

-In the next step, integrate Querydsl into your Maven project.
+In order to use Querydsl, we need to add the Querydsl dependencies to our Maven project and configure the Maven APT plugin.
+The JPAAnnotationProcessor will find domain types annotated with the javax.persistence.Entity annotation and generate query types for them.